 During this time, self-care in the 8 most important areas of our lives is essential.

 1. Emotional self-care

-It is about having a healthy coping skill to deal with uncomfortable emotions like anger, anxiety, sadness, guilt.
-This is true for understanding other’s emotions as well and not taking them personally- a safe way to express your emotions on a regular basis.
+It is about having healthy coping skills to deal with uncomfortable emotions like anger, anxiety, sadness, and guilt.
+This is true for understanding others’ emotions as well and not taking them personally- a safe way to express your emotions on a regular basis.

 So how do you care for your emotions?

 - Talk to someone you trust- Sharing our emotions safely allows us to process them well.
 Sometimes, we tend to react to simple things that people say or do without realizing that we do not need to react to them.
 Just responding helps.
 When I talk to my best friend about my emotions, she shares her perspective from a different angle that I never even thought about before having an emotional outburst.